vincentkoc/vincentkoc/README.md

 I'm an engineer and technologist with nearly two decades of experience across top companies in the Asia Pacific and US.
 I've contributed to leading repositories from [Airbyte](https://github.com/airbytehq), [Apache Foundation](https://github.com/apache), [Cohere](https://github.com/cohere-ai), [Databricks](https://github.com/databricks), [Facebook](https://github.com/facebook), [Google](https://github.com/google), [Hasura](https://github.com/hasura), [Microsoft](https://github.com/microsoft), and many others!

-- 🇺🇳 I'm currently a totally remote work from anywhere nomad but most of my time is in SF.
+- 🇺🇳 I'm currently a totally remote work from anywhere guy, but most time in SF.
 (Previously 🇦🇺🇪🇺🇸🇬🇹🇷🇵🇹🇸🇬🇺🇸🇬🇧)
 - 🎓 Teaching applied data science, no-code AI, and generative AI at top universities such as MIT, UT Austin and UNSW.
 - ✍️ Writing regularly on Medium, X and few other places.
 - ✨ Passionate about cooking, hiking, cycling and travel when im not on a screen.